The German Articles Der, Die and Das: An Essential Guide

 When to Use Der, Die and Das in German

-First of all you need to know that der, die, and das are each asigned to a different grammatical gender.
+First of all you need to know that der, die, and das are each assigned to a different grammatical gender.
 “Der” is the masculine gender, “die” is the feminine gender, and “das” is neutral.
 And then we also use “die” for plural.

 Ways to Know the Gender of Any German Noun